opendungeon

 Create and invite pages

 /create and /create/[id] are website helpers, not the game server.
 They can create a stable invite page, show the selected Multiplayer lobby variant, print the host command, and print the join command for friends.
-If the host is logged in, /create also stores owner-scoped lobby metadata in Supabase for later GM/cloud linking.
+If the host is logged in, /create can also save the invite to the host account for later GM/cloud linking.

 Players still need one running opendungeon-host process for live WebSocket play.
-The invite page should make that boundary obvious: Vercel can host the instructions for free, but it does not keep the current CLI lobby process alive.
+The invite page should make that boundary obvious: it prints setup commands, but it is not the live lobby server.

 What still needs infrastructure

 The current multiplayer game host is a CLI WebSocket process.
-Vercel can describe and link lobbies, but it cannot keep a long-running game process alive as a normal static website page.
 Internet multiplayer needs a reachable host, a container/service, or a future browser realtime adapter.

 Internet multiplayer path